POTTERY TRADITION AND VRASKIA

 *vraski: vertical movable-comb clay hive of Crete

-*melokouroupes: clay honey storage containers
+*melokouroupes: clay containers for honey storage

 *melitaki: ants